Combodo/iTop/readme.txt

 Security improvements
 ---------------------
-#157 Data Admin menu allowed only to admins and configuration managers
+- Data Administration menu is now restricted to administrators and configuration managers
-#260 Prevent normal users from accessing data admin menu
+- Administration menu restricted to administrators
-Don't display the admin menu for non-admin users
+- The same restrictions apply whenever a user attempts to access the pages directly
-#188 - ForceHttps = SecureConnectionRequired
+- New setting to enforce HTTPS
-Strong encryption of passwords
+- Strong encryption of passwords
-Redirect from /pages/index.php to /index.php (to prevent users from listing the directory)
+- Prevent users from listing the application directories

 Bugs fixed
 ----------

-Bugs can be reviewed on http://sourceforge.net/apps/trac/itop/report/1
+The complete list can be reviewed on http://sourceforge.net/apps/trac/itop/report/1

 #182	Setup fails with mysql error 1046 or 1146
 #144 	Could not create a workgroup